 Your Student Aid Report (SAR) will notify you if you have been selected by the U.S. Department of Education for the process known as verification.
 Hampshire College may also select you for the verification process.
 The U.S. Department of Education may select a student based on certain information provided on the FAFSA, or it could be a random selection.
 Hampshire College may select a student because of inconsistent or conflicting information.

-We strongly encourage new students to complete verification well before they arrive on campus.
+We strongly encourage new students to complete verification well before they arrive on campus as the verification of their data may result in a change in their aid.
 Continuing students must complete verification before we determine their aid.
 We do not process one's federal aid (loans and grants) until verification is complete.

 Required documentation: The verification process requires the student to complete and return a specific Verification Worksheet to the financial aid office.
 There are three different worksheets: Standard, Custom, and Aggregate.
 Students must be sure to complete their specific worksheet.
 You may view which of the three is required by clicking on the "My Financial Aid" link on TheHub.
 Once you have confirmed which worksheet is required, click here to print the appropriate worksheet.